Last Updated on by

-Casa del Arbol – The swing at the edge of the world draws tourists from near and far to jump on the local bus and travel upwards towards Casa del Arbol, the famous spot and photo opportunity in South America that allows tourists to swing from the edge of the world into the abyss below.
+Casa del Arbol aka the swing at the edge of the world draws tourists from near and far to jump on the local bus and travel upwards towards Casa del Arbol, the famous spot and photo opportunity in South America that allows tourists to swing from the edge of the world into the abyss below.

 Water sports in Baños

-There’s an unrivaled range of activities in Baños, you only need to walk the streets of this small town to see the many many advertisements in the many many sporting shops in town.
-We felt it would be rude to visit a destination like Baños without indulging in one of its best pulls.
-White water rafting.
+There’s an unrivaled range of water sports activities in Baños, you only need to walk the streets of this small town to see how many.

 All tours include transport, wet suits and suitable footwear and the prices range anywhere between $25-$50.
 Our white water rafting trip cost $30 which seems to be the standard tour price in Baños.